 Some of our previous seminars include:

 In December, Pete Henderson from the Education Endowment Foundation came to talk to us about the new EEF Maths Guidance Report for Key Stages 2 and 3.
-This guidance report offers eight practical, evidence-based recommendations—that are relevant to all pupils— but particularly to those struggling with their mathematics.
-To develop the recommendations, the best available international research was reviewed and consulted experts, teachers, and academics to arrive at key principles for effective teaching.

 In November, Dr. Angela Webb, Chair of the National Handwriting Association Joined us again to discuss the latest research findings about Handwriting.